HK7Harr/h_math/README.md

 i will only be implementing .h_average() syntax

-most of what you call will only work for data types: i32, f64, [i32], [f64], Vec<i32> Vec<f64>

 Documentation:

 h_average
 {
-    // h_average can be used on f64 and i32 arrays along with their versions in Vec
     // the return type will be f64 let list: Vec<i32> = vec![4,8,12];
     let average: f64 = list.h_average();